EdwardShanahan07/fitness-meals/README.md

 | When deploying the project to Heroku, I got an error when viewing the uploaded site. | Disallowed Host | In settings.py, I changed the value of ALLOWED_HOSTS to my right Heroku project URL.
 | When liking a recipe, I got brought to the ERROR 405 page instead of being redirected to the recipe_detail page. | ERROR 405 | I made a mistake in the RecipeLike view.
 Although I named my variable post, the correct name was the recipe.
 | When I wanted to create a draft recipe I was getting a 404 error. | ERROR 404 | The RecipeDetail view was only filtering through published recipes, not drafts.
 I added an extra filter for draft recipes.

+#### Known Bug
+- Getting Server Error 500 when a URL path is not found.
+I belive the bug is coming from my settings.py file but I can’t figure out to fix this error.
+I created custom_404 view and added the handler404 in my recipes URL but that code did'nt work.
+Since I made The DUBUG False I Keep gettings this Error.

 ### Manual Testing